josephJJ1020/inventory-test-fastapi/README.md

 # Inventory Backend Sample using FastAPI
+Simple demonstration of an inventory management system backend with JWT authentication and ABAC.

 ### Activate virtual env
 Run `env/Scripts/activate` in terminal inside project directory to activate the venv